Carbon offset, as the term implies, means balancing or cancelling your company’s carbon emissions, usually through a carbon offset provider.

 Ross: To actively manage and seek to reduce our carbon sources as much as practical as we move forward.
 This will start with automotive emissions, where we will transition to using battery-electric vehicles over the next few years.

-We will assist our clients by maintaining zero-carbon certification.
-We will help our clients plan to reduce carbon emissions relating to infrastructure management, construction, replacement, operations, and maintenance.
+We will assist our clients by maintaining zero-carbon certification and helping them plan to reduce carbon emissions related to infrastructure management, construction, replacement, operations, and maintenance.

-As an asset management consulting firm, Waugh Infrastructure assist local councils with their asset management plans.
+As an asset management consulting firm, Waugh Infrastructure assists local councils with their asset management plans.

-Climate change effects like precipitation patterns, increasing temperatures, and rising sea levels can negatively impact infrastructures, hence the calls to integrating climate change into asset management.
-To address climate change involves two critical solutions – mitigation and adaptation.
+Climate change effects like precipitation patterns, increasing temperatures, and rising sea levels can negatively impact infrastructure, hence the calls to integrate climate change into asset management.
+Addressing climate change involves two critical solutions: mitigation and adaptation.

-Waugh’s reducing their emissions, achieving Carbon-Zero certification in compliance with the NZ government’s Zero Carbon act helps mitigate climate change.
+Waugh’s reducing their emissions and achieving Carbon-Zero certification in compliance with the NZ government’s Zero Carbon Act helps mitigate climate change.

-They are also setting an excellent example to their clients as they assist them in integrating climate change into their asset management plans and, in the future, help them with their carbon-zero compliance.
+They also set an excellent example for their clients by assisting them in integrating climate change into their asset management plans and, in the future, helping them with their carbon-zero compliance.

 Please watch the video below to learn more: